venkateshragi/mViewer/README.md

 > \>start_mViewer.bat \<port\>
 >

-<port> is optional, if not given it'll take the default port from properties file.
+'port' is optional, if not provided default port from properties file will be used.

 ### How to Build (If you prefer maven)